Consensys/quorum-profiling/scripts/README.md

 # Test Quorum locally
- In this scenario it is assumed that there is a quorum network running locally and the goal is to run Jmeter stress test on it.
+ In this scenario it is assumed that there is a running Quorum network and the goal is to run Jmeter stress test on it.

- ## Usage
- Update `quorum-test/scripts/jmeter/host_acct.csv` and `quorum-test/scripts/jmeter/network.properties` with details of your quorum network and Jmeter test parameters.

  To choose correct Jmeter test profile refer to section _Test profiles_ [here](../stresstest-aws/jmeter-test/README.md)

+ ### Prerequisites to run the test
+ For running the tests the tool expects `host_acct.csv` and `network.properties` files to be present in `quorum-test/scripts` directory.
+Sample `host_acct.csv` can be found [here](../jmeter-test/host_acct.sample.csv).
+Sample `network.properties` can be found [here](../jmeter-test/sample-network.properties)

+ Modify the sample files as necessary and copy these files to `quorum-test/scripts` before starting the test.

- ### To Start Test
+ ### To start test
 `cd quorum-test/scripts`

  `./start-test.sh --testProfile <jmeter-test-profile> --consensus <ibft|raft> --endpoint <quorum-rpc-endpoint> --basedir <repo base dir>`